General context, key principles and hot topics

 1 Identify the highest-profile corporate investigation under way in your country, describing and commenting on its most noteworthy aspects.

-Similarly, there is close co-operation between the SFC and the Mainland Chinese regulators, including the China Securities Regulatory Commission (CSRC) and the China Banking Regulatory Commission.
-In late 2017, the SFC and the CSRC carried out a joint investigation into an individual (Tang Hanbo) for stock manipulation through the China-Hong Kong Stock Connect programme, leading to administrative penalties imposed by the CSRC and the criminal conviction of Tang in China.
+There is also continued close co-operation between the SFC and the Mainland Chinese regulators, including the China Securities Regulatory Commission (CSRC) and the China Banking Regulatory Commission.
+As a recent example, the CSRC assisted the SFC in the latter’s investigation of Shandong Molong, as discussed above.

 2 Outline the legal framework for corporate liability in your country.